YubicoLabs/yed-spoke-example/README.md

 * Quick prototyping/testing
 * When connection info is dynamic and will be passed into the action as an input or otherwise dynamically determined.

-In this example, we will start with an inline connection.
+**In this example**, we will start with an **inline connection**.
 You can convert the action to use a Connection Alias at a later time.

 1. Change the **Connection** choice to "Define Connection Inline"
 2. Set the **Base URL** to `https://api.console.yubico.com/v1/`